powdr-labs/powdr/book/src/pil/expressions.md

 Let statements with value can be used everywhere, they just bind an expression to a local variable and allow to avoid repeating the expression.
-You can use [patterns](./patterns.md) for the left hand side of let statements to destructure values.
+You can use [patterns](./patterns.md) for the left-hand side of let statements to destructure values.

 Example: